GovReady/ubuntu-scap/README.md

 Reading Results
 ---------------

-Results are generated in xml and optionally html reports.
+Results are generated in XML and optionally HTML reports.

-Install lynx browser to read html reports from command line:
+Install the lynx browser to read HTML reports from the command line:

 	sudo apt-get install lynx
 	# read report
-	lynx report-name.html
+	lynx results.html

 Project Development
 -------------------